nrfconnect/sdk-nrf/doc/nrf/installation/install_ncs.rst

    .. group-tab:: nRF Connect for Visual Studio Code

       1. Open the nRF Connect extension in |VSC| by clicking its icon in the :guilabel:`Activity Bar`.
       #.
-In the extension's :guilabel:`Welcome View`, click on :guilabel:`Manage toolchains`.
+In the extension's :guilabel:`Welcome View`, click on :guilabel:`Install Toolchain`.
       #.
-In the SDK management menu, click :guilabel:`Install Toolchain`.
-      #.
 Select the toolchain version to install.
          The toolchain version should match the |NCS| version you are going to work with.
          If you have received a custom URL for installing the toolchain, you can provide it using the :guilabel:`Change Toolchain Index` button in the quick pick's header.
          The toolchain installation starts in the background, as can be seen in the notification that appears.

       When you install the toolchain for the first time, the installed version is automatically selected for your project.

+      After installing the toolchain, you can access the :guilabel:`Install Toolchain` option by clicking on :guilabel:`Manage toolchains`.

    .. group-tab:: Command line